aws-samples/aws-serverless-workshops/WebApplication/README.md

 ### Serverless Framework Tutorial
 The primary focus here is learning how to use the serverless framework to provision the necessary services for our backend application.

-All the magic will be occurring in a yaml file that provides serverless framework with the recipes.
-So remember to watch carefully for indentation and nesting.
+You may notice that some reference materials are from the official Cloudformation documentation and others from Serverless.
+That is because for various things, there is an overlap in syntax (i.e. specying resources).

 If you wish to know more, visit the <a target="_blank" href="https://serverless.com/framework/docs/">serverless website</a>.
 You will notice that there are adaptations for Azure, Google Cloud, AWS and so forth.
 Since we are using AWS, you should look there.